Umuzi-org/tech-department/content/projects/kotlin/project-8/getting-data-from-the-internet/_index.md

 - Examine the init block.
 When the ViewModel is created, it calls the getMarsRealEstateProperties() method.

 - Examine the getMarsRealEstateProperties() method.
 In this starter app, this method contains a placeholder response.
-The goal for this codelab is to update the response LiveData within the ViewModel using real data you get from the internet.
+The goal for this project is to update the response LiveData within the ViewModel using real data you get from the internet.

 - Open app/res/layout/fragment_overview.xml.
-This is the layout for the overview fragment you work with in this codelab, and it includes the data binding for the view model.
+This is the layout for the overview fragment you work with in this project, and it includes the data binding for the view model.
 It imports the OverviewViewModel and then binds the response from the ViewModel to a TextView.
-In later codelabs, you replace the text view with a grid of images in a RecyclerView.
+In later projects, you replace the text view with a grid of images in a RecyclerView.

 - Compile and run the app.
 All you see in the current version of this app is the starter response—"Set the Mars API Response here!"